info@ppsa.theplt.org.uk

 ‘Tell Me About’

-Tell Me About sheet Phase 1 Cycle A terms 1 & 2
+Tell Me About sheet Phase 1 Cycle B terms 1 & 2 What’s around me_

 Timetable

-Please follow the link to see our timetable for terms 1 and 2.
+Please follow the link to see our timetable for terms 1/2.

 You will be able to see what we are doing each day and all the fabulous things we will be taking part in.

-Our fantastic reception family have settled in really well.
-If you would like to see more of the setting and staff please follow the link below, it is a transition book you can share together.
+We can’t wait to welcome our new starters in September and have finalised dates for transition.
+In the meantime, if you would like to see more of the setting and staff please follow the link below, it is a transition book you can share together.
 There is information around staff and lots of pictures of our lovely environment you can share with your family and friends.

 EYFS Children: